-Within those few seconds between taking the photo and the subsequent picture appearing on your screen, there is a lot of computing and processing that takes place and these are all handled by the part of the SoC known as the ISP (Image Signal Processor).
+Within those few seconds between taking the photo and the subsequent picture appearing on your screen, there is a lot of computing and processing that takes place on the phone.
+These are all handled by the part of the SoC known as the ISP (Image Signal Processor).

 An ISP also known as an Image Processor (IP), Digital Signal Processor (DSP) or Image Processing Unit (IPU) is a type of specialized microprocessor used for image processing.

-The ISP helps to transform the light image captured by the pixels on the camera sensor into a RAW image format and then processes the photo further into the compressed final jpg format that you see.
+The ISP helps to transform the light image captured by the pixels on the camera sensor into a RAW image format.
+It then processes the photo further into the compressed final jpg format that you see.

 The ISP has a series of computation processes which are referred to collectively as a Pipeline.
 When a photo is taken, light bouncing off the subject(s) enter into the camera and are captured by the pixels on the image sensor.
 The pixels then convert the light energy into electrical energy and then sends the data to the ISP.
-The ISP then carries out demosaicing on the photo and assigns each pixel a colour value after which it gives out an uncompressed RAW image.
+The ISP then carries out demosaicing on the photo and assigns each pixel a colour value.
+After this, it then gives out an uncompressed RAW image.

 Significant processing is required to convert a RAW image into the final jpg product.
 Different companies use different software to try to achieve this but the process remains the same.
 They include: